 Is Your Day Care Liable for Your Child’s Injury?
 Get Legal Advice

 If you are still uncertain whether your day care is liable for your child’s injury, it’s worth getting legal advice.
-Consult with a knowledgeable attorney with experience in the area of day care negligence, such as Dallas Horton & Associates.
+Consult with a knowledgeable personal injury lawyer in Las Vegas with experience in the area of day care negligence, such as Dallas Horton & Associates.

 Our Nevada-based law firm can help you determine whether you should pursue a case against your child’s day care in the event of an injury.
 During your most difficult time, our lawyers can offer you the counsel you need to move forward and get the pain and suffering settlement you and your child deserve.